woman’s scalp showing hair shedding

 What Causes Women’s Hair Thinning?

-While hair thinning is often associated with men, women are also experiencing this in high numbers.
-About 20% of women in the UK have said that their hair is getting thinner before the age of 50, and this number goes up to 65% after menopause.
-Here we will outline the differences between hair thinning and hair loss along with the reasons for it and the treatments that can be offered.
+While thinning hair is something often associated with men, high numbers of women experience this issue too.
+About 20% of women in the UK have reported hair thinning before the age of 50, and this figure rises to 65% after menopause.
+In this article, we will outline the differences between hair thinning and hair loss in women, along with the most common causes, and the treatments available.

 Summary